rust-hosted-langs/book/README.md

 An online book covering the lower level topics involved in writing an interpreter in Rust including:

-- memory management: allocation and garbage collection
+* memory management: allocation and garbage collection
-- virtual machines: bytecode, instruction dispatch
+* compiling: expressions, functions, closures
-- concurrency: OS threads, green threads
+* virtual machines: bytecode, instruction dispatch

-- Rust FFI: accessing managed objects from Rust
+See `CONTRIBUTING.md` for licensing and how to get involved.